 Transaction isolation is one of the foundations of database transaction processing.
-Isolation is the I in the acronym ACID (Atomicity, Consistency, Isolation, Durability), which represents the isolation property of database transactions.
+Isolation is one of the four key properties of a transaction (commonly referred as ACID).

 For transactions running on different nodes, the start and commit order depends on the order that the timestamp is obtained from PD.

 Transactions of the Repeatable Read isolation level cannot concurrently update a same row.
 When committing, if the transaction finds that the row has been updated by another transaction after it starts, then the transaction rolls back and retries automatically.
 For example:

 create table t1(id int); insert into t1 values(0); start transaction; | start transaction; select * from t1; | select * from t1; update t1 set id=id+1; | update t1 set id=id+1; commit; | | commit; -- the transaction commit fails and rolls back

 The Repeatable Read isolation level in TiDB differs from ANSI Repeatable Read isolation level, though they sharing the same name.
 According to the standard described in the A Critique of ANSI SQL Isolation Levels paper, TiDB implements the Snapshot Isolation level.
 This isolation level does not allow strict phantoms (A3) but allows broad phantoms (P3) and write skews.
 In contrast, the ANSI Repeatable Read isolation level allows phantom reads but does not allow write skews.